90 Days Gen AI Risk Trial -Start Now

 Browser-based AI tool usage

-When employees paste sensitive data into ChatGPT, Perplexity, or Google Gemini through a browser, traditional DLP sees an HTTPS request to a web server — not a prompt containing customer PII.
-AI governance platforms inspect the content at the application layer, where the risk actually lives.
+When employees paste sensitive data into ChatGPT, Perplexity, or Google Gemini through a browser, traditional DLP sees an HTTPS request to a web server, not a prompt containing customer PII.
+Workforce AI Security platforms inspect the content at the application layer, where the risk actually lives.

 2